ua-2024q3-astr513/astr513/docs/derive.md

 \end{align}
 Since $\epsilon^2 = 0$, the dual part of $\tilde{f}(\tilde{x})$ is $2x$, which is the derivative $f'(x)$.

+By replacing each real input with a dual number, forward mode AD propagates derivative information automatically through computation.
+This approach provides exact derivatives up to machine precision, avoiding the approximation errors of finite differences.

 +++

-### Implementing Forward Mode Autodiff with Dual Numbers
+### Implementing Autodiff with Dual Numbers

-To implement Forward Mode AD with Dual Numbers in Python, we define a Dual class that overrides basic arithmetic operations to handle both the real and dual parts seamlessly.
+To implement forward mode AD in Python, we can define a `Dual` class that overrides arithmetic operations to handle both the value and derivative parts.
-Additionally, helper functions V(x) and D(x) are introduced to extract the value and derivative from Dual Numbers or regular numerical inputs.
+Additionally, we introduce helper functions `V(x)` and `D(x)` to extract the value and derivative from Dual Numbers or regular numerical inputs.

 ```{code-cell} ipython3
 def V(x):